kubernetes/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 1. **Permitted subjects**: any restrictions on and behavior when a disallowed subject is requested.
 1. **Permitted x509 extensions**: including IP subjectAltNames, DNS subjectAltNames, Email subjectAltNames, URI subjectAltNames etc, and behavior when a disallowed extension is requested.
 1. **Permitted key usages / extended key usages**: any restrictions on and behavior when usages different than the signer-determined usages are specified in the CSR.
-1. **Expiration/certificate lifetime**: whether it is fixed by the signer, configurable by the admin, determined by the CSR object etc and behavior if an expiration different than the signer-determined expiration is specified in the CSR.
+1. **Expiration/certificate lifetime**: whether it is fixed by the signer, configurable by the admin, determined by the CSR object etc and the behavior when an expiration is different than the signer-determined expiration that is specified in the CSR.
 1. **CA bit allowed/disallowed**: and behavior if a CSR contains a request a for a CA certificate when the signer does not permit it.

 Commonly, the `status.certificate` field contains a single PEM-encoded X.509 certificate once the CSR is approved and the certificate is issued.
 Some signers store multiple certificates into the `status.certificate` field.
-In that case, the documentation for the signer should specify the meaning of additional certificates; for example, this might be certificate plus intermediates to be presented during TLS handshakes.
+In that case, the documentation for the signer should specify the meaning of additional certificates; for example, this might be the certificate plus intermediates to be presented during TLS handshakes.

 ### Kubernetes signers